gvwilson/sensibleadventures/shapers/shapers.md

 equal to 3 + their Strength.
 (If a character's Strength is -3 or less, they still get 1 HP.)
-Every time a character is injured, they lose one or more HP as described below.
-Their character must then make a challenge roll with their current HP as a bonus.
+Every time a character is injured, their character must win a challenge roll with their HP *before* the injury as a bonus and the amount of the damage as a penalty.
-If they fail,
+If they fail the roll,
-the character has been knocked out.
+they have been knocked out.
+Regardless of the roll's outcome, they always lose that many HP.

-If the character is already unconscious when hit,
+A character is killed when:

-If they fail by more than 4 points, their character is dead.
+-   Their HP goes negative.
+-   They fail an injury challenge roll by 4 points or more.

 > **Example:**
 > Alouenne is a kangaroo with a Strength of +2,
 > so she has 5 HP.
 > As the tunnel collapses around her,
-> she is hit by a falling rock that does 1 point of damage,
+> she is hit by a falling rock that does 1 point of damage.
+> She needs to win a roll with a +4 bonus (+5-1) to stay conscious.
+> She rolls 9 on 3d, winning easily,
-> leaving her with 4 HP.
+> but is now down to 4 HP.
-> Her player rolls 9; adding +4 gives her 13, so she is bruised by still conscious.
 >
 > A second, larger piece of the ceiling now drops on her head and does 2 points of damage.
-> Her HP is down to 2; her player only rolls 8, for a total of 10, so Alouenne has been knocked out.
+> She needs to win a roll with a +2 bonus;
+> rolling 8, she fails and is knocked unconscious.
+> She is also now down to 2 HP.
 >
 > The rocks keep falling.
 > The next one to hit her does another 2 points of damage.
+> She needs to win a roll without any bonus at all to stay alive.
+> She rolls 12,
-> Alouenne is now down to 0 HP.
+> but is down to 0 HP.
-> Her player rolls 9, and Alouenne is out of the game...
+> One more big rock, and Alouenne will be out of the game...
+>
+> Pietro rushes in to save Alouenne.
+> He is already down to 3 HP after a previous fight,
+> and a particularly big rock lands on him before he can reach her.
+> It does 3 points of damage,
+> so he needs to win a challenge roll without any bonus.
+> He rolls 5,
+> missing the required 11 by 6 points.
+> Pietro is a goner.

 ## Weapons and Armor

-Each time a character is hit by a weapon, they lose Health Points.
-How many depends on the type of weapon and whether they are wearing armor.
+Weapons injure their targets---that's their whole purpose.
 Weapons are classified as:

 -   *Punch*, including kicking and other hand-to-hand (or hoof-to-knee) attacks.